hermannm/devlog-kotlin/README.md

 # devlog-kotlin

-Logging library for Kotlin JVM, that thinly wraps SLF4J and Logback to provide a more ergonomic API, and to use `kotlinx.serialization` for log marker serialization instead of Jackson.
+Logging library for Kotlin JVM, that thinly wraps SLF4J and Logback to provide a more ergonomic API.

 Published on Maven Central: https://central.sonatype.com/artifact/dev.hermannm/devlog-kotlin